 Regent’s Park Open Air Theatre’s multi award-winning production of Tim Rice and Andrew Lloyd Webber’s JESUS CHRIST SUPERSTAR transfers to the Barbican Theatre for just 60 performances in 2019.
 The production won the Olivier Award for Best Musical Revival and the Evening Standard Award for Best Musical and played two sell-out runs at the Open Air Theatre before playing the Lyric Opera of Chicago in 2018.
 Direction by Timothy Sheader.
 4 July – 24 August.

 At Bobbie’s (Rosalie Craig) 35th birthday party all her friends are wondering why isn’t she married?
 Why can’t she find the right man and why can’t she settle down and have a family?
-Featuring Stephen Sondheim’s award winning songs Company, You Could Drive a Person Crazy, The Ladies Who Lunch, Side by Side and the iconic Being Alive.
-Until 30, March 2019.
-Visit
+Featuring Stephen Sondheim’s award-winning songs Company, You Could Drive a Person Crazy, The Ladies Who Lunch, Side by Side and the iconic Being Alive.
+Until March 30.

 Everybody’s Talking About Jamie